oicr-ibc/heliotrope/README.md

 *  COSMIC -- used to calculate variant frequencies
 *  Entrez -- used as a source for gene descriptions
 *  Sanger Cancer Gene Census -- cancer-specific gene-level annotation
+*  Wikipedia -- clinical gene-level commentary with references
+*  PubMed -- when referenced from Wikipedia

-Note that COSMIC and the Sanger Cancer Gene Census now requires authentication to access the data, and the previous automated download processes no longer work.
-Instead, COSMIC and Sanger Cancer Gene Census files need to be downloaded manually.
-This part of the knowledge base construction is a work in progress.
+Note that COSMIC and the Sanger Cancer Gene Census now requires authentication to access the data, and usernames and passwords need to be set using the `cosmic_email` and `cosmic_password` settings in the `build_data_local.yml` file to log into the COSMIC file site.

 Security